Skip to main content Skip to footer

 • National Problem Gambling Helpline: 1-800-522-4700

-Most sweepstakes casinos offer in-platform tools for self-exclusion and spending limits, but these are not mandated by Alabama law.
+Many sweepstakes casinos offer in-platform tools for self-exclusion and spending limits, but these are not mandated by Alabama law.

 Alabama’s Sweepstakes Casino Tax Requirements

 Sweepstakes winnings are considered taxable income at both the federal and state levels.
-Here’s what you need to know:

 • Federal: Winnings over $600 require a 1099-MISC form from the casino; all winnings must be reported on your tax return.